ssk1328/mcmf/README.md

 # Generating Routing results

-Run $ gurobi.sh mcflow.py
+$ make route

 This will generate resultant bluespec files in /bsv folder for both XY and Arc-Path Routing

 Get simulation results
 - Uncomment lines for runtime in mcflow and runtime for that run will append in /data/Optimize_Runtimes.txt
-- Run mcflow_gencongestion.py to get model simulated congestion values for arc-path and XY routing
+- Run scripts/mcflow_gencongestion.py to get model simulated congestion values for arc-path and XY routing

 Shashank Gangrade
 High Performance Computing Lab